Employers, Job Advice

 Investing in the development of certain skills can have financial rewards in the Netherlands.
 Engineers and IT professionals are in high demand.
 Of course, the development of soft skills such as creativity, persuasion and collaboration will give you an advantage since these are currently considered to be desirable skills by many employers.
 Moreover, many international companies are based in the Netherlands so there is a high demand for native speakers who can conduct business with partners abroad.
 If you are an expat looking for a job in the Netherlands, English is a must.
 However, the most in-demand languages are German and French since the Dutch trade is mostly focused on neighbouring countries.

 We hope this helps to give you a broad overview of what you can expect to earn in the Netherlands and how much is reasonable to ask for if you are coming from another country.
 Remember to ensure that when you are quoted a salary you are absolutely clear what is included and always try to calculate what your net income is likely to be.
-If you are looking for a job click here to take a look at some of our vacancies or if you are looking to hire someone and need more advice on salaries, please contact us.
+Are you looking for a new challenge?